 What Is The Whiplash Reform Programme And Does It Affect My Claim?

 When seeking car accident claim payouts, it’s important to consider whether the whiplash reforms could affect your settlement.
-As per changes brought in by the Whiplash Reform Programme, you will need to make your road traffic accident claim for whiplash or soft tissue injuries in a different way if the following applies:
+As per changes brought in by the Whiplash Reform Programme, you will need to make your road traffic accident claim for whiplash or soft tissue injuries differently if the following applies:

-Additionally, your whiplash injury will be valued as per the fixed tariff in the Whiplash Injury Regulations 2021.
-If you have other injuries make your claim worth more than £5,000, your claim will be made normally.
+Additionally, the Whiplash Injury Regulations 2021 will determine the value of your injuries.
+If you have other injuries that make your claim worth more than £5,000, your claim will be made normally.
 However, whiplash injuries will still be valued using the tariff.
 Any injuries not included in the tariff will be valued traditionally.

 When Could You Claim Car Accident Injury Payouts?

-Road users owe each other a duty of care to navigate the roads in a way that minimises the risk of harm or damage to others as well as themselves.
-This includes pedestrians, drivers, and cyclists.
+Road users, including pedestrians, drivers, and cyclists, owe each other a duty of care to navigate the roads safely and minimise the risk of harm or damage to others and themselves.

 As part of this duty, road users should follow the mandatory rules set out in the Highway Code and the Road Traffic Act 1988.
 The steps you are expected to take can vary, depending on whether you are driving a car, riding a bike or motorcycle, or walking as a pedestrian.